PhilipKirner/SCADAVirtualization/README.md

     * This will host the react web app
 * Run npm run electron

+IF THE ELECTRON WINDOW IS BLANK, WAIT FOR THE DEV SERVER TO START AND FINISH COMPILING AND THEN CLOSE AND RERUN.

 IF YOU HAVE ISSUES WITH RUNNING ELECTRON:

    cd into the directory: /SCADAVirtualization/frontend/scada